platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 In your project, the main branch always represents the production environment.
 Other branches are for developing new features, fixing bugs, or updating the infrastructure.

+To make changes to your project, follow these steps:

-Let's create a new environment (a Git branch) to make some changes, without impacting production:
+1. To create a new environment (a Git branch) to make changes without impacting production, run the following command:

 ```bash
 symfony cloud:branch feat-a